apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 ```
 ### 2. Preparing Random Numbers

 We need to input random numbers from a normal distribution to our generator network, so we'll create an MXNet DataIter that produces random numbers for each training batch.
 The DataIter is the base class of MXNet's Data Loading API.
 Below, we create a class called RandIter which is a subclass of DataIter.
-If you want to know more about how MXNet data loading works in python, please look at this notebook.
 We use MXNet's built in mx.random.normal function in order to return the normally distributed random numbers every time we iterate.
 ```python
 class RandIter(mx.io.DataIter):
     def __init__(self, batch_size, ndim):